Nexints/Doki-Doki-LifeTimes/README.md

 - Each character will have a positive, negative and date route.
 - Neutral routes are possible, where you don't date any character.
 - Comedic routes (ie: American Route, etc).
-- Wallace gets a few route here!
+- Wallace gets a few routes here!
 He has a epiphany, and so he's no longer a jerk.
 (He also serves as the boss in the pre-lore.)
 - Each doki could be brought back into the "real world" to be with the MC.
 The other Dokis will follow suit after a while.
 - Tragic routes are possible, where some of the dokis die.
 All tragic routes are avoidable in this mod though.
 - Marrying one of the dokis (and more!) is possible in the final release of this mod.
 However, that may not happen for a while.